These easy to make Sweet Potato Fries are perfectly seasoned, and they happen to be sodium-free.

 Here’s the seasoning mix I opted for.
-Jessica wanted me to point out that there could indeed be sodium hiding in some brands of garlic powder, so if you’re watching sodium then it’s worth checking out the brand you’re using.
+Please note that there may be sodium hiding in some brands of garlic powder, so if you’re watching sodium then it’s worth checking out the brand you’re using.

 As the fries come out of the oil and onto a paper towel to drain, the seasoning mix is sprinkled on top.

-Today we’re celebrating the release of Jessica Goldman Foung’s new cookbook: Sodium Girl’s Limitless Low-Sodium Cookbook- How to Lose the Salt and Eat the Foods You Love.
+If you are looking to have a low-sodium diet, you might enjoy Jessica Goldman Foung’s cookbook: Sodium Girl’s Limitless Low-Sodium Cookbook- How to Lose the Salt and Eat the Foods You Love.

 First of all Jessica has terrific background information in the beginning of her book on how to prepare and adjust for a life of living a low-sodium diet… tips on dining out, stocking a low-sodium pantry, how to read labels and lots of suggestions for spice blends, etc. to use in your recipes.
 The recipes themselves look scrumptious- colorful, spiced, creative and family-friendly.
 Each recipe gives a sodium-count.
 Recipes I’m excited to try: Balsamic- Blueberry Steak Sauce, Roasted Butternut- Ricotta Dip, Cast Iron Herb Pizza Crust and Baked Macaroni and Peas.
 Her book looks great, and it’s definitely one to add to the shelf for those who are (or need to be) watching their sodium intake.
 This book can be purchased HERE.